tharinduwso2telco/sandbox-service/dep-sandbox/README.md

 MySQL Server’s time zone setting should be set to UTC time zone as ‘+00:00'.

-The database script relevant for this service can be found at /dbscripts folder.
+The database script relevant for this particular service can be found at /dbscripts folder with the name of Provisioning.sql

-DB can be created through running the script.
+DB tables can be created through running the script under the selection of particular sandbox Database.

 ####1.3.2 Configuration Setup